ufrisk/pcileech-fpga/pciescreamer/readme.md

 =================
 Please note that this instruction applies to Xilinx Vivado compatible programming cables, such as Diligent HS2.
 This instruction will <i>not</i> work with the LambdaConcept programming cable.
 1) Install Vivado WebPACK or Lab Edition (only for flashing).
-2) Build PCILeech PCIeScreamer (see below) alternatively download and unzip pre-built binary for R02 (v3.4): [`pcileech_pciescreamer.bin`](https://mega.nz/#!8LxGWQab!nOJ5IM4yhDDnjoyBmX13l2frsvPwDEZqP7-YWz8dV0s).
-NB! for earlier R01 release download the v3.2 version of the bitstream.
+2) Build PCILeech PCIeScreamer (see below) alternatively download and unzip pre-built binary (see below in releases section).
 3) Open Vivado Tcl Shell command prompt.
 4) cd into the directory of your unpacked files, or this directory (forward slash instead of backslash in path).
 5) Make sure the JTAG USB cable is connected.